Coco Le Cochon

 Black gold.
 The U.S. has it in oil, the French have it in truffles!
-In the truffle region of France, there is the highly lucrative industry of truffle gathering and selling.
+In the truffle region of France, there is a highly lucrative industry of truffle gathering and selling.
 It is very competitive and very secret.

-This black mushroom (for lack of a better description) is collected around certain trees, normally found be specially trained truffle dogs or pigs.
+This black mushroom (for lack of a better description) is collected around certain trees, normally found to be specially trained truffle dogs or pigs.
 After collection, they are sold from the trunks of cars in local markets with very secretive exchanges of cash, lots of cash.
 Hundreds of Euros per ounce.

 During truffle season they are served in restaurants in omelets and shaved on pasta.
 But if you ever visit truffle country during truffle season (which I have yet to do, but dream of doing this!) you can be treated to a full meal around it, from slices on top of toast to shavings on sorbet.
 For me, it is something that would be on my bucket list!